spacefreak86/pyquarantine-milter/README.md

     New value of the header.

 * **add_disclaimer**
   Append or prepend disclaimer to text and/or html body parts.
+  Options:
   * **action**
     Action to perform with the disclaimer.
     Possible values: